AT&T Internet price changes after 12 months

 AT&T maintains a very detailed support page on this topic.

-The summary is: if you want a satellite bundle, you’ll pay programming fees.
+The summary is: if you want a TV bundle, you’ll pay programming fees.
 You will be warned of the fee changes by email around mid-year, and the price changes usually go into effect in January.

 Programming fees will typically add $6–25 to the price of your plan, depending on how many add-ons and what tier your bundle is.